Frisii: Wars with the Romans

 The Frisii were little more than occasional and incidental players in Roman accounts of history, which focus on Roman actions that were of interest to Roman readers.
 As a consequence, references to them are disjointed and offer little useful information about them.

 When Drusus brought Roman forces through Frisii lands in 12 BC and "won them over", he placed a moderate tax on them.
 However, a later Roman governor raised the requirements and exacted payment, at first decimating the herds of the Frisii, then confiscating their land, and finally taking wives and children into bondage.
 By AD 28 the Frisii had had enough.
 They hanged the Roman soldiers collecting the tax and forced the governor to flee to a Roman fort, which they then besieged.
 The propraetor of Germania Inferior, Lucius Apronius, raised the siege and attacked the Frisii, but was defeated at the Battle of Baduhenna Wood after suffering heavy losses.
 For whatever reason, the Romans did not seek revenge and the matter was closed.
-The prestige of the Frisii among the neighboring Germanic tribes was raised considerably.
+The prestige of the Frisii among the neighboring Germanic tribes was raised considerably after these events.

 After their experiences with the predatory Roman governor and Lucius Apronius, the Frisii became disaffected towards Rome.
 In AD 47, a certain Gannascus of the Canninefates led the Frisii and the Chauci to rebel.
 They raided along the then-wealthy coast of Gallia Belgica.
-The Roman military commander, Corbulo, campaigned successfully against the Germanic tribes, For the Chauci and for the Frisii this meant Roman occupation, with the Romans specifying where they must live, with a fort built among them, and forcing a Roman-style senate, magistrates, and constitution upon them.
+The Roman military commander, Corbulo, campaigned successfully against the Germanic tribes.
+For the Chauci and for the Frisii this meant Roman occupation, with the Romans specifying where they must live, with a fort built among them, and forcing a Roman-style senate, magistrates, and constitution upon them.